LianjiaTech/BELLE/README.md

 | ----- | ----- | ----- | ----- | ----- |
 | Finetuned Model | [BELLE-7B-0.2M](https://huggingface.co/BelleGroup/BELLE-7B-0.2M) | [BELLE-7B-0.6M](https://huggingface.co/BelleGroup/BELLE-7B-0.6M) | [BELLE-7B-1M](https://huggingface.co/BelleGroup/BELLE-7B-1M) | [BELLE-7B-2M](https://huggingface.co/BelleGroup/BELLE-7B-2M) |

-## Limitation and Usage Limits
-There still exists a few issues in the model trained on current base model and data:

-1. The model might generate factual errors when asked to follow instructions related to facts.

-2. Occasionally generates harmful responses since the model still struggles to identify potential harmful instructions.

-3. Needs improvements on reasoning and coding.

-Since the model still has its limitations, we require developers only use the open-sourced code, data, model and any other artifacts generated via this project for research purposes.
-Commercial use and other potential harmful use cases are not allowed.

 ## Citation